iodigital-com/io-technology/data/blog/explicit-resource-management-in-typescript-5.2.md

 }
 ```

-This class has been implemented (with all of its sophistication that it might have later) to only have a `dispose` method that would be called by the engine, but there is a simpler solution that TypeScript comes up with the `DisposableStack` class.
+This class has been implemented (with all of its sophistication that it might have later) to only have a `Symbol.dispose` method that would be called by the engine.
+However, TypeScript 5.2 introduces the `DisposableStack` class, which makes it simpler to use Explicit Resource Management.

 Here is how: